WHLK: 106.5 The Lake (2011–present)

 While returning back to Hot AC on December 25, 2010, WMVX dropped the format altogether on December 29, stunting with a broad music playlist and an on-air countdown clock, leading Venta to report the domain name would be used by WMVX instead.
 When the countdown clock ended at 7:30 a.m. on January 3, 2011, WMVX relaunched as "106.5 The Lake", with a variety hits format.
 WMVX's call sign changed to WHLK two weeks later.
 The annual Christmas mini-format was moved to WMJI for the following holiday season.

 WHLK has not featured any on-air talent since launching in 2011, this influenced a format refresh by WDOK the following year that briefly de-emphasized their personalities.
 The Lake's heavy emphasis on 1980s hits initially resulted in WMJI's playlist remaining heavily oriented to the 1970s with select 1960s songs, which occurred despite other large-market classic hits stations shifting to playing primarily 1980s music.
 WHLK's studios, along with the rest of the iHeartMedia Cleveland stations, were relocated to the Six Six Eight Building in July 2022.

 Current programming

-WHLK broadcasts with the HD Radio standard; in addition to simulcasting the analog feed, WHLK's second digital subchannel carries iHeartRadio's Pride Radio.
+WHLK has broadcast in the HD Radio standard since April 25, 2006.
+In addition to simulcasting the analog feed, WHLK's second digital subchannel carries iHeartRadio's Pride Radio.